isaacs/node-glob/README.md

 - `ignore` string or string[], or an object with `ignored` and `childrenIgnored` methods.

   If a string or string[] is provided, then this is treated as a glob pattern or array of glob patterns to exclude from matches.
 To ignore all children within a directory, as well as the entry itself, append `'/**'` to the ignore pattern.

+  > [!NOTE]
-  **Note** `ignore` patterns are _always_ in `dot:true` mode, regardless of any other settings.
+  > `ignore` patterns are _always_ in `dot:true` mode,
+  > regardless of any other settings.

   If an object is provided that has `ignored(path)` and/or `childrenIgnored(path)` methods, then these methods will be called to determine whether any Path is a match or if its children should be traversed, respectively.

   The `path` argument to the methods will be a